 An Assisted Living Residence shall meet the following requirements to obtain and maintain Certification:

-12.04: continued

 Physical Requirements.

 An Assisted Living Residence shall provide only single or double Units with lockable doors on the entry door of each Unit.
-Residents shall have exclusive rights to their Units with lockable doors at the entrance of their individual or shared Units, however, as part of a Resident's Service Plan, keys or access codes may be readily available to specified shift staff;
+Residents shall have exclusive rights to their Units with lockable doors at the entrance of their individual or shared Units, however, as part of a Resident's Service Plan, keys or access codes may be readily available to specified shift staff.
+This access must be noted in the Resident’s Service Plan.

-All Newly Constructed Assisted Living Residences shall provide a private bathroom for each Unit which shall be equipped with one lavatory, one toilet, and one bathtub or shower stall;
+All Newly Constructed Assisted Living Residences shall provide a private bathroom for each Unit which shall be equipped with at least one lavatory, one toilet, and one bathtub or shower stall;

 All other Assisted Living Residences shall provide at a minimum, a private half-bathroom (i.e., equipped with one washstand and one toilet) for each living Unit and shall provide at least one Bathing Facility for every three Residents;